A Nominating Committee has been formed for the 2018 Officer Elections. Nominations are now open for the positions of President and Secretary.

 EXAMPLES OF DUTIES: Attends VHEA statewide meetings and Regional events (example: at scheduled DGIF Advance Training events or as required).
 Presents written and oral reports of progress, events attended and needs at all board meetings.
 Notifies the President when unable to attend board meetings and provides a written report to be delivered by a co-director or another representative.
 Schedules and presides over a minimum of 2 district VHEA meetings per year.
 Records the minutes of those meetings and provides a copy of said minutes to the Association Secretary within 30 days after the district meeting date(s), and presents the report at the next scheduled Board Meeting for historical documentation.
 Serves as a role model to other instructors.
 Works with VHEA committees.
 Represents VHEA at meetings of other conservation related organizations (i.e.; IHEA, NRA, NWTF, RMEF, QU, DU, local sport clubs, etc…) Notifies the President when unable to continue service so a replacement may be appointed.

 Region Directors (RDs) serving as Board members may occasionally have to conduct business via email.
 For motions not voted on during a regular Board meeting, RDs will have ten (10) calendar days to respond to the email to vote.
-A non-response from the RD within the ten (10)-day limit will be considered a compliant/yes vote.
+A non-response from the RD within the ten (10)-day limit will be considered a non-vote, in the event of a tie vote, the President will be the tie-breaker vote.
+In his absence the Vice President will be the tie-breaker.

 Region Directors who have volunteered/been appointed to research projects/cost estimates/draft procedures, etc will have thirty (30) working days to draft and submit a status report to the Vice-President/Secretary for action tracking purposes.